Gyprock was the major plasterboard supplier for Perth's Optus Stadium project.

 Off-white acrylic sealant

-Assists in fire-rated caulking of penetrations
+Assists in fire-rated caulking of penetrations and junctions

 High acoustic rating when used in a system